kingparra/hpfp/07_-_more_functional_patterns/notes.rst

    ⋮ :}
   ·∾ bindExp 8
   "x: 10, y: 5"
-  ·∾ -- The parameter x is shadowed by the definition for x within ·∾ -- the let expression, essentially blocking the visibility of ·∾ -- the parameter.

 In a repl session, each line shadows the next.
 The mechanics of this are conceptually similar to nested lambda expressions. ::